Skip to main content

 • Response:

-• items[].underlying: canonical symbol, name, asset class, instrument type, country, currency, exchange, issuer product count, issued onchain asset count, supported issuer product count, supported issued onchain asset count, token representation count, and derivative market counts
+• items[].underlying: canonical symbol, name, asset class, instrument type, country, currency, exchange, product count, onchain route count, supported product count, supported route count, token representation count, derivative market counts, SIC description, and optional sectorClassification

 • items[].marketDataIdentifiers: provider mappings such as Massive symbols